AdnanMahmoudiDev/AdnanMahmoudiDev/README.md

 **Backend Developer | PHP & Laravel**

-I build web applications and backend systems using PHP and Laravel, with a focus on clean architecture, maintainable code, database design, and reliable APIs.
+Backend developer focused on building web applications and backend systems with PHP and Laravel.

-My goal is to continuously improve my engineering skills by building real-world applications and working with modern backend technologies.
+I enjoy designing practical solutions, working with databases and APIs, and writing clean, maintainable code.
+My focus is on continuously improving my engineering skills through real-world projects and hands-on development.

 ---

 ## About Me

-* Backend developer focused on **PHP & Laravel**
+* Backend Developer focused on **PHP & Laravel**
 * Building web applications with **Laravel 11**
 * Interested in backend architecture and clean code
 * Working with relational databases and Eloquent ORM
 * Building RESTful APIs and authentication systems
 * Interested in web application security and performance
-* Currently expanding my knowledge of Artificial Intelligence
+* Exploring modern technologies and Artificial Intelligence

 ---